miwieg/naacl2018/README.md

-This directory has moved to
+This repository has moved to
 https://github.com/uds-lsv/lexicon-of-abusive-words